Move Android devices from device administrator to personally-owned work profile management

 • If the Android Company Portal is open and in the background, when a user taps the link they might go to the last page they had open instead.

-• Users must tap the link on an Android device.
-If they instead paste it into a browser, it will not launch the Android Company Portal.
+• Users must tap the link on an Android device to open the Intune Company Portal app.
+If they paste the link in a browser, the app won't open.

 Troubleshooting

 The end user flow to move to new device management setup guides users through unenrolling from device administrator management.
-It also helps users get set up with personally-owned work profile management.
+It also helps users set up work profile management on their personal devices.
 Users must have Android device administrator enrolled devices with Android Company Portal version 5.0.4720.0 or later.

 User sees an error after tapping Resolve